Connect with SSH to your machine and execute next command

 sudo dpkg-reconfigure tzdata

-I have select the country (Europe) and the city (Madrid) where I live, so the timezone has been updated.
+I will select the country (Europe) and the city (Madrid) where I live, so the timezone has been updated.

 Finally it is recommended to reboot the system to apply the changes.